BwithE/rpi-ap/README.md

 After the reboot, you should see "YOUR SSID" broadcasting.

-Please connect with the credentials you created, then go to the following "10.10.10.1"
+Please connect to the ACCESS POINT with the credentials YOU created, then go to the following ```10.10.10.1```

 You will then be able to see the "Reconfiguration Screen"